Help

 Exporting

-What is the Paper Edit Bridge?
+What is the Paper Edit JSON export for?

 How do I control the sequence frame rate and resolution?